 Sami Meshal Ibn Shamsah: international student profile

 Sami Meshal Ibn Shamsah came to The University of Manchester from Saudi Arabia to study for his master’s degree, before continuing on to his PhD study in Mechanical Engineering within our School of Engineering.
-He has felt well supported throughout his studies, having gained advice from not only his supervisor and fellow students, but also the University Language Centre, free short courses, and the Students’ Union.
+He has felt well supported throughout his studies, having gained advice from not only his supervisor and fellow students, but also the University Centre for Academic English, free short courses, and the Students’ Union.
 He is now looking forward towards his future career after graduation next year.

 “I chose to study at The University of Manchester due to its outstanding reputation, but also due to the research area I was interested in, rotor dynamics, being offered by very few universities worldwide.
 During my time in my master’s degree I met my PhD supervisor, who has both academic and professional experience within the field – and so I felt that Manchester was the best choice for me in the world.

 “I think I have the best supervisor ever, as well as really friendly fellow PhD students who like sharing their work and ideas.
 Seminars, in which PhD students present their work and get feedback from the academic staff, take place every two weeks – I’ve learnt a lot from these seminars.
 I also like taking the extra free courses, such as the MATLAB short course, academic writing, and the LAB view course.